SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Dataset statistics

 \subsection{Concurrent feedback}

 We analyze the contents of the concurrent feedback in terms of both the topic of instruction provided and the temporal changes in topic distribution over time.

-Across all 15 coached participants, there were a total 20,938 sentences spoken by the coach while participants were driving.
+Across all 15 coached participants, there were a total of 21,356 utterances that the coach spoke while participants were driving.
+20,938 sentences (98$\%$) had an inter-annotator agreement greater than 60$\%$.
 All participants completed at least 21 laps within their teaching session with an average of 22.6 ($sd = 4.14$).
 Our analysis will focus on trends seen within the first 21 laps.
+Annotated sentences were time-synchronized with the vehicle state and control information for more fine-grained spatial and temporal analysis.